Tropical Storm Ophelia

 Tropical storm Ophelia hits the east coast of the United States

-The promised a weekend of windy and heavy with up to 18 centimeters of rainfall in parts of North and Virginia, and 5 to 10 centimeters in the rest of the Mid-Atlantic region on Sunday.
+The storm promised a weekend of windy weather and heavy with up to 18 centimeters of rainfall in parts of North Carolina and Virginia, and 5 to 10 centimeters in the rest of the Mid-Atlantic region on Sunday.
 The governors of North Carolina, Virginia and Maryland declared a state of emergency on Friday.
 Some schools closed early, several weekend events were canceled, and in Washington DC, the Nationals baseball team postponed Saturday's game until Sunday.

-The US National Oceanic and Atmospheric Administration predicted a "near normal" hurricane season with 12-17 storms with wind speeds of at least 63 km/h.
+The US National Oceanic and Atmospheric Administration predicted a "near normal" hurricane season with 12-17 storms with speeds of at least 63 km/h.
 Of these, five to nine could become hurricanes with wind speeds of 119 km/h or higher, including one to four major hurricanes with wind speeds of 179 km/h or higher.
-The Atlantic hurricane season lasts from June 1 to 30.
+The Atlantic hurricane season lasts from 1 to November 30.

 meteorologist